erikpukinskis/prototype-narrative-editor/README.md

 There's a bunch going on in that code. .

 But the only thing you really need to know about that code is that it It loads a library called [Express](http://expressjs.com/) that knows how to talk to web browsers.
-It took the request you just sent from your web browser for this page, and passed it on to the "Read" controller.
+It took the request you just sent from your web browser for this page, and passed it on to the "gitRead" controller.

 > Now this is a sidebar.
 >